skeeto/skeeto.github.com/about/index.md

 ### Donations

-Occasionally someone is particularly happy with my open source work or articles, and they'll ask if they can somehow donate money in support.
-I make a very comfortable living outside of my blog, so such donations are neither needed nor motivating.
-I'd much prefer your donation go to more beneficial and effective causes than be wasted on a stingy miser like me.
-So, instead, [**donate to GiveWell**][givewell].
-It's a sort of meta-charity that continuously analyzes where donations will have the greatest impact in the world and directs your money in that direction.
+Occasionally someone is particularly happy with my open source work or writing, and they'll ask if they can somehow donate money in support.
+If that's you, [**donate to GiveWell**][givewell] and drop me a line that you did so because of my work.
+That's where your donation would ultimately go anyway.
+It's a meta-charity that continuously analyzes where donations will have the greatest impact in the world and directs your money in that direction.

 ### Software Preferences